 MAY develop user groups / categories to facilitate the accreditation process as all requestors will need to be accredited, and accreditation will include identity verification.

-MUST report publicly and on a regular basis on the number of accreditation requests received, accreditation requests approved/renewed, accreditations denied, accreditations revoked and information about the identity providers it is working with.
+MUST report publicly and on a regular basis on the number of accreditation requests received, accreditation requests approved/renewed, accreditations denied, accreditations revoked, complaints received and information about the identity providers it is working with.

 Accredited User Revocation & Abuse: